veevo/dev/src/spiritism/spirits/index.md

 ---
 layout: default-md
 section: About
-title: Spirits and Spiritual Worlds
+title: Spirits
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 ---

-## Information about Spirits and Spiritual Worlds
+## Information about Spirits
 Click below to learn more about what Spiritism has to say about spirits and the spiritual world.

 ### Creation and Evolution of Spirits